-Additionally, accounting for acquisitions was revised within the one-year measurement period in accordance with IFRS 3 as disclosed in Note 14.
+Additionally, the accounting of acquisitions within one year since date of acquisition has been revised in accordance with IFRS 3 as disclosed in Note 15.

-18. Share based payments
+19. Share based payments

 In April 2018, the Group implemented a long-term incentive plan for key senior management called "Management incentive plan" (MIP).
 The MIP offers the opportunity to invest indirectly, through a partnership, in certain instruments of one of Selecta Group B.V.'s parents (HoldCo) which is not in the scope of these consolidated financial statements, at nominal value.
 The MIP is a group share-based payment plan under IFRS 2.
 Due to the fact that the plan does not result in an obligation for the Group to settle the plan, it is classified as an equity-settled plan.